kaitosoga/snake/README.md

 This is old code.
-It only serves as an archive.
+The repo only serves as an archive.